Varollo/CSV-Localization-for-Unity/README.md

 This is a .csv based localization system for Unity.

 ## How to use it
-The .csv file must be organized in a specific way, with each frase separated by rows and languages by colums.
+The .csv file must be organized in a specific way, with each sentence separated by rows and languages by colums.
 ![](Example_images/example_table.jpg)

 Save the spreadsheet as .csv to use it in your game.